Disordered 2D ferromagnetism at the surface of FeSi

 FeSi crystals were grown using a variety of methods, including Sn flux \cite{fang2018evidence}, Te flux \cite{Eo2023APL_FeSiFeSb2} and chemical vapor transport with iodine as transport agent \cite{Paschen_1997_DilFridge}.
 Single-crystal X-ray diffraction using Bruker D8Venture w/ PhotonIII diffractometer was performed on each variety, showing that all species result in extremely high quality bulk crystallinity, with final $R_f$ between 1.0 \% to 1.3 \% and lattice constant $a$ between 4.4817 \AA $ $ to 4.4824 \AA $ $ at $T$ = 220 K. For this study, Te flux samples were utilized in this study because of their large size and to compare with our previous work \cite{Eo2023APL_FeSiFeSb2}.
 Electrical magnetotransport was measured in a commercial cryostat using a 4-terminal Au Corbino disk deposited on the [111] surface, which was polished with 0.3 $\mu$m Al$_2$O$_3$ slurry to prevent subsurface cracks.
 Magnetization measurements were performed with a commercial SQUID magnetometer using a quartz rod and GE varnish in order to minimize diamagnetic background.
 Crystals of FeSi were broken apart using blunt force and the resulting fragments filtered using sieves with square meshes of successive opening sizes of 850, 212, 150, 106, 75 and 30 $\mu$m.

 The signatures of 2D ferromagnetism in FeSi are observable via different experimental probes as shown in Fig. \ref{fig:Transport}.
 The longitudinal transport in Fig. \ref{fig:Transport} (a) shows 2D sheet conductivity ($\sigma_{2D}$) vs. transverse magnetic field ($H$) measured using the Corbino geometry described above.
-In the temperature ($T$) range investigated, $\sigma_{2D}$ decreases with decreasing $T$ (ie d$\rho_{2D}$/d$T$ $<$0).
+In the temperature ($T$) range investigated, $\sigma_{2D}$ decreases with decreasing $T$ (ie d$\rho_{2D}$/d$T$ $<$0), although this should not be used to conclude that the surface states are insulating rather than a metallic 2D electron gas \cite{Renard2005PhysRevB.72.075313dirty2DEG, Chen2011NatPhysGrapheneKondo}.
 The inset shows the four-terminal Corbino geometry and associated equations to extract $\sigma_{2D}$ from the transport measurements.
-For all temperatures shown, the 2D magnetoconductivity is positive, which is not expected from the Lorentz force on a 2D electron gas, but is suggestive of a suppression of scattering due to spin fluctuations with increasing field (although field-induced liberation of charge carriers from a TKI ground state could also contribute \cite{Kushwaha2019Ce343KondoIns}).
+For all temperatures shown, the 2D magnetoconductivity is positive, which is not expected from the Lorentz force on a 2D electron gas, but is suggestive of a suppression of scattering due to spin fluctuations with increasing field.
 Upon closer examination of the change in $\sigma_{2D}$ ($\Delta\sigma_{2D}(H) = \sigma_{2D} (H) -\sigma_{2D} (0)$) at low $H$ in Fig. \ref{fig:Transport} (b) we observe hysteretic behavior between downsweeps (left-pointing) and upsweeps (right-pointing) of $H$.
-The hysteretic behavior is also observable in transverse resistivity ($\rho_{xy}$) vs $H$ as a low-$H$ anomalous Hall effect (AHE) \cite{Nagaosa2010RevModPhysAHEreview} in Fig. \ref{fig:Transport} (c) and (d), although we emphasize that quantitative interpretation of $\rho_{xy}$ in the presence of a 2D surface channel and a 3D bulk channel has some subtleties \cite{Kim2013SmB6WedgeHall} that are beyond the scope of this work.
-The zero-field extrapolated AHE ($\rho^A_{xy}$) vs. $T$ and the normal Hall coefficient ($R_H$) vs. $T$ shown in the insets is from linear fitting $\rho_{xy} (H)$ between 4 T and 9 T.
+The hysteretic behavior is also observable in transverse resistivity ($\rho_{xy}$) vs $H$(current along +y, voltage along +x) as a low-$H$ anomalous Hall effect (AHE) \cite{Nagaosa2010RevModPhysAHEreview} in Fig. \ref{fig:Transport} (c) and (d), although we emphasize that quantitative interpretation of $\rho_{xy}$ in the presence of a 2D surface channel and a 3D bulk channel has some subtleties \cite{Kim2013SmB6WedgeHall} that are beyond the scope of this work.
+The zero-field extrapolated AHE ($\rho^A_{xy}$) vs. $T$ and the normal Hall coefficient ($R_H$) vs. $T$ shown in the insets is from linear fitting $\rho_{xy} (H)$ between 4 T and 9 T. The sign of $R_H$ is hole-like (p-like) throughout the entire temperature range.